VilledeMontreal/politique-libre/Directives/ContributionAProjetLibre.md

 ## Definitions

-**Contributor License Agreement/CLA**: Agreement between a contributor and the legal entity overseeing an open-source project, permitting contributions to the project’s intellectual property.
+**Contributor License Agreement/CLA**: Agreement between a contributor and the legal entity overseeing an open-source project permitting contributions to the project’s intellectual property.

 **Contributor**: Person contributing to an open-source project.